JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 Again a Bright Evening Star offers us an explanation:

 > “A real birth of cosmic consciousness takes place on mansonia number five.
 You are becoming universe minded.
 This is indeed a time of expanding horizons.
 It is beginning to dawn upon the enlarging minds of the ascending mortals that some stupendous and magnificent, some supernal and divine, destiny awaits all who complete the progressive Paradise ascension, which has been so laboriously but so joyfully and auspiciously begun.
 At about this point the average mortal ascender begins to manifest bona fide experiential enthusiasm for the Havona ascent.
 Study is becoming voluntary, unselfish service natural, and worship spontaneous.
-A real morontia character is budding; a real morontia creature is evolving.”
-[UB 47:7.5](/en/The_Urantia_Book/47#p7_5)
+A real morontia character is budding; a real morontia creature is evolving.” <a id="s67_714"></a>[UB 47:7.5](/en/The_Urantia_Book/47#p7_5)

 In spirit, the education which ascending mortals begin to undertake on mansonia 5 resembles that which the revelators provide to students of The Urantia Book.
 They expand our horizons by offering us a description of a stupendous and magnificent destiny on Paradise.
 We become excited about the prospect of progressing toward Havona, we truly desire to study willingly and to serve our brothers and sisters selflessly.